-You have to make sure to set the flag every time the state changes you have cached data, the trickiest aspect of it is cache invalidation-correctly noting when the cache is out of sync with its source data.
+You have to make sure to set the flag every time the state changes

+Since the derived data is calculated from the primary data, it's essentially a cache.
+Whenever you have cached data, the trickiest aspect of it is cache invalidation-correctly noting when the cache is out of sync with its source data.
 In this pattern, that means setting the dirty flag when any primary data changes.